wintonpc/pbr/README.md

 ### Quirks

-- Unknown fields are discarded upon deserialization.
+- Unrecognized fields are discarded upon deserialization.
 Consequently, Pbr should not be used when passthrough behavior is required.
 - unsupported
   - default values for optional fields